batfish/ansible/docs/assertions.rst

-* This test will fail if any device configuration refers to a structured (e.g., ACL or routemap) that is not defined in the configuration.
+* This test will fail if any device configuration refers to a structure (e.g., ACL, prefix-list, routemap) that is not defined in the configuration.
 * This test takes no parameters.